 Direct democracy, where people vote on individual issues, has been made easier by technology: the Internet and computerised telephony for example.
 A referendum is a useful technique for determining the people’s will on a single big issue which can be phrased as a simple question, and it constitutes a transparently balanced negotiation, but it has limitations:

-- They are inherently majoritarian; a vote without discussion doesn’t offer any way to express minority views.
+● They are purely majoritarian; a vote without discussion doesn’t offer any way to express minority views.

-The role of direct democracy is thus best considered as a useful supplementary technique: as a method of consultation, as described later in this chapter (6.5.3).
+The role of direct democracy is thus best considered as a useful supplementary technique, a method of consultation, as described later in this chapter (6.5.3).

 Combinations of the above methods of exercising democratic choice are possible: